Schedules from previous years |

 Q: I don’t have any spare parts for my harpsichord.
 Is that a problem?

-A: It can be.
+A: It can be, particularly for instruments thirty or forty years old with patent plastic action parts, now deteriorated.
 I travel with a selection of expendable goodies for various

 makes and models, but it is a great help to know beforehand of any specific